 Casualties reported after incident at Pembrokeshire military training base

-A number of people are believed to have been injured following an incident at a military training base in West Wales.
+The Ministry of Defence (MoD) is investigating after a number of people are believed to have been injured at a military training base in Wales.

-A spokeswoman for the MoD said it was aware of the incident at Castlemartin Ranges in Pembrokeshire.

-A firing notice for Castlemartin on the Government's website suggests live firing was due to take place on the range from Monday to Friday.

-The notice said the road from Bosherston to St Govan's Chapel and the footpath from St Govan's Head to Broadhaven would be closed every day.

-It adds that night firing was due to take place on Tuesday and Thursday.
+Police were called to an incident at Castlemartin Ranges in Pembrokeshire on Wednesday afternoon - an area of land used for tank training exercises by the Royal Armoured Corps.

-The MoD spokeswoman added: "We are aware of an incident at Castlemartin Ranges.
+An MoD spokeswoman said: "We are aware of an incident at Castlemartin Ranges.
 This is still being investigated and therefore it would be inappropriate to comment further."

-According to the Visit Pembrokeshire website, a large part of the Castlemartin peninsula was taken over by the Royal Armoured Corps (RAC) tank range in the late 1930s and further developed during the Cold War period.
+A firing notice on the Government's website suggested live firing was expected on the range from Monday to Friday and night firing was due to take place on Tuesday and Thursday.

-It is now the only UK Army range available for armoured units for direct-fire live gunnery exercises.
+Castlemartin is the only UK Army range available for armoured units for direct-fire live gunnery exercises.

 "This is being investigated and a further update will be provided when appropriate."

-A 21-year-old soldier died at Castlemartin in 2012 after being shot in the head while relaxing at a safe location just outside the training range.
+The incident comes five years after a 21-year-old soldier died at Castlemartin when he was shot in the head while relaxing at a safe location just outside the training range.

-A 2013 inquest into the death of Michael "Mike" Maguire heard he was hit in the temple by a single machine gun bullet fired by a fellow soldier during a training exercise and that the fatal bullet was fired one kilometre (0.6 miles) away inland towards another group of recruits on a live fire exercise.
+A 2013 inquest into the death of Michael "Mike" Maguire heard he was hit in the temple by a single machine gun bullet fired by a fellow soldier during a training exercise.

-All live fire should have been safely aimed out to sea, the inquest heard.

 The inquest jury ruled Ranger Maguire, who was a member of the 1st Battalion, The Royal Irish Regiment, had been unlawfully killed.